TheArjunAgarwal/Awesome-Haskell-Projects/README.md

 # Awesome Haskell Course Projects

-A curated list of project ideas for a Haskell course — ranging from beginner-friendly to research-level.
+A curated list of project ideas for a Haskell course.
+All projects are accesible to undergrads and can be expanded to more involved projects as well.
 Projects span cryptography, algorithms, numerical methods, compilers, finance, and more.

 ---